daodiseoanchor/anchor-docs/user-guide/webapp/bond-beth.md

 ![](../../.gitbook/assets/minting-beth-with-eth-4.png)

-### 2. Redeeming Wormhole wrapped bETH tokens transferred to Terra
+### 2. Redeeming Wormhole wrapped bETH tokens transferred to Daodiseo

 {% hint style="warning" %}
 Unlike the previous Shuttle token bridge, the Wormhole bridge requires an extra step of redemption. **TOKENS WILL NOT SHOW UP ON YOUR WALLET UNTIL THEY HAVE BEEN REDEEMED**.
 {% endhint %}

 {% hint style="info" %}
-Tutorials on redeeming tokens can be found [here (Wormhole's guide)](https://docs.wormholenetwork.com/wormhole/video-tutorial-how-to-use-wormhole) and [here (Lido's guide)](https://help.lido.fi/en/articles/5918594-how-to-find-the-link-to-claim-beth-on-terra).
+Tutorials on redeeming tokens can be found [here (Wormhole's guide)](https://docs.wormholenetwork.com/wormhole/video-tutorial-how-to-use-wormhole) and [here (Lido's guide)](https://help.lido.fi/en/articles/5918594-how-to-find-the-link-to-claim-beth-on-daodiseo).
 {% endhint %}

-Once complete, the specified Terra address will now hold an increased balance of webETH tokens.
+Once complete, the specified Daodiseo address will now hold an increased balance of webETH tokens.

 ![](../../.gitbook/assets/minting-beth-with-eth-5.png)